Brittany Child

 Faculty of Health and Medical Sciences

-My current research focuses on decision-making impairments in Parkinson's disease and schizophrenia, with the aim of mapping these abnormalities to the basal ganglia model of action selection.
-I am particularly interested in the relationship between cognitive and motor dysfunction; to this end, my research also explores whether different patterns of motor dysfunction co-occur with and predict specific patterns of cognitive decline.
-This research may inform assessment tools and protocols used in the diagnosis and treatment of disorders known to have both cognitive and motor components (e.g., Parkinson’s disease, stroke, TBI, schizophrenia).
+My current research focuses on decision-making impairments in Parkinson's disease, with the aim of mapping these abnormalities to the basal ganglia model of action selection.
+I am particularly interested in the relationship between cognitive and motor dysfunction; to this end, my research explores whether different patterns of motor dysfunction co-occur with and predict specific patterns of cognitive decline.
+This research may improve prognostic accuracy and inform assessment tools and protocols used in the diagnosis and treatment of disorders known to have both cognitive and motor components (e.g., Parkinson’s disease, stroke, traumatic brain injury, schizophrenia).

 Poster presented at the 2019 Florey Postgraduate Research Conference.